Duke University Hospital: 1990–present: accelerated growth and expansion

 In the 1990s, the medical research at Duke reached the forefront for the detection of ailments that can be treated with a larger success rate.
 In 1990, Duke geneticists invented a three-minute test to screen newborns for over 30 metabolic diseases at one time.
 This practice has since become standard worldwide.

 In 1992, Duke's cancer center became the first hospital to develop an outpatient bone marrow transplant program.
 That same year, the hospital performed its first lung and heart/lung transplants.

 The year 1994 marked the beginning of accelerated expansion for Duke.
 That year, the Levine Science Research Center and the Medical Sciences Research Center were opened.
 In addition, there were extensive renovations of the Duke Clinic (Duke South), additions to the Morris Cancer Research Building, a new Children's Health Center, a freestanding Ambulatory Care Center, and expanded parking options for visitors.

 In 1998, the Duke University Health System was created with newly established partnerships with Durham Regional Hospital and Raleigh Community Hospital.
 That same year, the National Institutes of Health partnered with Duke to offer the first joint master's of health science in a clinical research degree.
 With this extraordinary partnership, the NIH became the first organization to offer a joint graduate degree program with a major university.

 In 2001, the hospital was the first to establish a center dedicated exclusively to Cardiovascular Magnetic Resonance Imaging.

 In December 2019, a team at the hospital became the first in the United States to transplant an adult heart into a recipient through a process known as donation after circulatory death.
-The transplant takes place after the heart has stopped beating and the person is declared dead.
+The transplant takes place after the heart has stopped beating and the donor is declared dead.

-In 2019, the hospital began a major expansion project on its emergency department and behavioral health unit.
+In 2019, Duke Regional Hospital began a major expansion project on its emergency department and behavioral health unit.
 The $102.4 million project will increase the number of private rooms and increase the number of outpatient behavioral health clinic rooms from 19 to 30.

 In September 2021, doctors at Duke University Hospital completed the first heart donation after circulatory death on a child.

+Rankings and Reputation

+In 2024, U.S. News & World Report ranked Duke University Hospital as the best hospital in North Carolina, and is rated as high performing in one adult specialty (Cancer) and in 19 procedures and conditions.
+It was also ranked 1st in the Research Triangle region, second among children's hospitals, as well as being nationally ranked and is recognized on the U.S. & World News Report's Honor Roll Hospitals.
+In 2025, Newsweek ranked Duke University Hospital as the 14th best hospital in the United States.